jinyangustc/acme-editor/README.md

 ### 4. Launch Acme

-Now you should can run Acme from the command line:
+Now you should be able to run Acme from the command line:
 ```bash
 acme
 ```